Helium314/HeliBoard/layouts.md

 * `code`: code point that is entered when the key is pressed, determined from the label by default, not available for `multi_text_key`
   * There are special negative values available, e.g. the ones used by functional keys, see [KeyCode.kt](/app/src/main/java/helium314/keyboard/keyboard/internal/keyboard_parser/floris/KeyCode.kt).
 There are several not yet supported key codes in there, you can see in the function `checkAndConvertCode` which ones are working.
 * `codePoints`: when multiple code points should be entered, only available for `multi_text_key`
-* `label`: text to display on the key, or a number of special values, determined from code if empty
+* `label`: text to display on the key, determined from code if empty
-  * There are some special values for functional keys and setting icons, which will be documented later
+  * There are some special values, see the [label section](#labels)
 * `groupId`: which additional popup keys to show, `0` is default and does not add anything, `1` adds the comma popup keys, and `2` adds the period popup keys
 * `popup`: list of keys to add in the popup, e.g. `"label": ")", "popup": {"relevant": [{  "label": "." }]}` is a `)` key with a `.` popup
   * Note that in popup keys, properties are ignored with the exception of `$`, `code`, `codePoints`, and `label`
+  * When specifying a _selector_ key class in a popup key, it will be evaluated correctly (e.g. for changing popups dependent on shift state)
 * `width`: width of the key in units of screen width, e.g. a key with `"width": 0.1` has a width of 10% of the screen, defaults to `0`
   * A special value is `-1`, which means the key expands to the available space not already used by other keys (e.g. the space bar)
   * `0` is interpreted as follows